lotestudio/model-cache/README.md

 A lightweight, convention-driven caching layer for Laravel Eloquent models.
 Automatically caches model query results with observer-based invalidation, request-level caching, and Artisan commands for management.

+Designed to cache frequently accessed reference data like stores, price lists, categories, and roles.
+It's ideal for small datasets (under 50 records) that are read often but change rarely, dramatically reducing database queries and improving response times from ~5-10ms to under 1ms.

+Use it when: you have lookup tables, reference data, or configuration-like models that are loaded on almost every request and don't change frequently.

+Avoid it when: you're dealing with large tables (>100 records), frequently changing data, real-time requirements, or models with heavy JSON fields that consume significant memory.

+Best for: Stores, price lists, categories, statuses, roles, and other "dictionary" tables that power your application's dropdowns, filters, and navigation.

+Not suitable for: Orders, users, logs, products (if large), or any data that requires up-to-the-second accuracy.

+The package includes automatic cache clearing via observers, request-level caching, Artisan commands, and full Eloquent model support — everything stays cached while maintaining Laravel's native behavior.

 ## Features

 - **Automatic Caching** — Cache model query results with configurable TTL and cache driver